tedy-art/C-Programming-Language/README.md

 ---
 # 2.4) Type casting:
 - Type casting in C is the process of converting a variable from one data type to another.
-- This is commonly used to perform operations between different types of data and to ensure compatility or accuracy.
+- This is commonly used to perform operations between different types of data and to ensure compatibility or accuracy.

 ## **Types of Type Casting**
 1) Implicit Type Casting(Type Conversion)